djugei/djugei.github.io/content/arch-delta-released.md

   Note that even the regular arch packages are sometimes built using the testing version of zstd.

 - You can set ```RUST_LOG=deltaclient=debug``` to get more detailed output.

+- The help texts are usually quite helpful :)

 ## How well does it work?
 Pretty well.